 © Fotos & Words by Steve Drury

-‘Flies’ (Hover mix) (1984) - this is a different mix to the one which released as a b-side to ‘The Spider’.
+‘Flies’ (Hover mix) - an edited mix to the one which had been released as the b-side to ‘The Spider’.

-‘Carousel’ (1984) - A real gem.
+‘Carousel’ - A real gem.
 Thanks to the genius of Dean, who’d had a gig video’d in late 1984, when the band were in transition.
-From the ‘single camera’ viewpoint, I’ve re-edited this track.
+And all from one camera too!

 It’s been all fun and hard work and if the response is favourable I might do a few more.